 Professionals are spending more time on Zoom and video calls than ever before, staring at their own faces for several hours a day.
 This reality has led to a new condition called “Zoom dysmorphia,” which is unlikely to disappear with the return to the office.
-Zoom dysmorphia is just one of the ways that the pandemic is still causing mental health challenges.

 What is Zoom Dysmorphia?

 Zoom dysmorphia is a condition where a person has an unrealistically negative view of their appearance resulting from viewing their webcam image during video conferences.
 The nature of webcam technology is partly to blame.

 Computer cameras sit near a person’s face, portraying an image far closer in proximity than would occur if an employee was standing and conversing with their colleagues in person.